chef/chef-web-docs/chef_master/source/server_high_availability.rst

 #.
 Back-end server #2 hard fails badly (unsynced data)
 #.
 Back-end server #1 fails gracefully (all data is synced)
 #.
 Back-end server #1 hard fails badly (unsynced data)
 #.
-Both hosts are up as secondary, and the Chef server is unhappy
+Both hosts are up as secondary, and the Chef Server is unhappy

 Scenarios 1 and 2
 +++++++++++++++++++++++++++++++++++++++++++++++++++++